Wimbledon power station: Operating data 1921–23

 The electricity supply data for the period 1921–23 was:

 Electricity Loads on the system were:

 Revenue from the sale of current (in 1923) was £96,316; the surplus of revenue over expenses was £52,963.

 Operating data 1934–37

 Wimbledon operating data 1934–37, this includes electricity purchased from the national grid.

 Operating data 1946

 In 1946 Wimbledon power station supplied 17,509 MWh of electricity; the maximum output load was 18,080 kW.
 The load factor was 11.1%, and the thermal efficiency was 10.94%.

 Operating data 1954–67

 Operating data for the period 1954–67 was:

 Th electricity sold by Wimbledon power station in MWh was as shown:

 Railway power station

 In addition to the statutory public-supply Wimbledon power station, the Southern Railway constructed an electricity generating station at Wimbledon to supply traction current for the railway.
-This private supply power station was built in Durnsford Road.
+This private supply power station was built in Durnsford Road in 1913.
+It was initially equipped with 5 x 5,000 kW turbo alternators supplying power at 11,000 Volts 25 Hz to the trackside substations.

 In 1957 it comprised 20 chain-grate boilers with a total evaporative capacity of 430,000 lb/hr (54 kg/s).
 These supplied steam to: